ComposableFi/composable-ibc/contracts/pallet-ibc/README.md

 The core ics20 logic is already implemented in [`ibc-rs`](/ibc/modules/src/applications/transfer), all that's required to integrate this is to implement the callback handlers for ics20 and implement the [`Ics20Context`](/ibc/modules/src/applications/transfer/context.rs#l118) trait.

-This `Ics20Context` implementation is dependent on an implementation of `frame_support::traits::fungibles::{Inspect, Mutate, Transfer}` for token registration, minting, transfers and burning.
+`Ics20Context` is dependent on an implementation of `frame_support::traits::fungibles::{Inspect, Mutate, Transfer}` for token registration, minting, transfers and burning.

 ### Rpc Interface